henryhchchc/mokapot/README.md

 MokaPot is a Java byte code analysis library to facilitate my research.

-> [!NOTE]
+> [!WARNING]
-> This project is in an early development stage and stability is not the current focus.
+> **API Stability:** This project is in an early development stage and breaking changes can happen before v1.0.0.
-> I will add the documentation stuff when the basic functionalities are ready for use.
+> Documentations are incomplete, which will be added when the basic functionalities works.
+> Using this project for production is currently NOT RECOMMENDED.

 ## Usage